komali2/blog/content/posts/my-emacs-environment/index.md

 {{< img src="orgagendadeadline.png" alt="Screenshot of an org agenda with a todo item that has a deadline in emacs.">}}

 It's time to get to work on this issue, so I move my cursor to the item, and do `, C i` to invoke `org-agenda-clock-in`.
 A timer has started that will record how long I work on this issue.
-When I'm done working on the issue, I go back to the TODO item and do `C-c t` to cycle the state from `TODO` to `DONE`.
+When I'm done working on the issue, I go back to the `TODO` item and do `C-c t` to cycle the state from `TODO` to `DONE`.
 Doing so automatically invoked `org-agenda-clock-out`, and so now my total time against the task has been logged.
-Here's what the todo item looks like now from the agenda:
+Here's what the `TODO` item looks like now from the agenda:

 {{< img src="orgagendataskdone.png" alt="Screenshot of an org agenda with a todo item that is completed in emacs.">}}